 FINALIZED

 Regulation Summary Status NAR Action

 Loan Originator Compensation (including impact on seller financing) The Dodd-Frank Act amended TILA with respect to loan originator compensation rules, including new restrictions on upfront discount points, origination points, and various consumer fees.
 It also added new restrictions on proper qualification and registration or licensing for loan originators, mandatory arbitration, and financing of credit insurance premiums.
 The proposal addresses the extent to which the new requirements apply to seller financing.
 CFPB published the final rule on 1/20/13.
 On 10/16/12, NAR submitted comments to the CFPB requesting that the CFPB align rules pertaining to seller financing including standardization of definitions in the QM rule, and an additional exemption for individuals providing seller financing who are exempt from licensing under the SAFE Act (which lets state decide who should be required to obtain a mortgage originator license).
 Additionally, NAR expressed concerns over restrictions on mandatory arbitration clauses and the disparate treatment of lenders with affiliates.
 See NAR's 10/16/12 comment on CFPB's proposed loan officer compensation rule.
-The final rule followed much of the legislation as it related to seller financing by providing an exemption from the rules for persons providing financing the sale of 3 or fewer properties in any 12-month period if: Each property is owned by the seller and serves as security for the financing The person has not acted as the builder or contractor of the property in the ordinary course of business The financing meets the following requirements The financing meets the following requirements The financing has a fixed rate or adjustable interest rate that is adjustable after 5 or more years and has reasonable annual and lifetime limits on rate increases.
+The final rule followed much of the legislation as it related to seller financing by providing financing the sale of 3 or fewer properties in any 12-month period if: Each property is owned by the seller and serves as security for the financing The person has not acted as the builder or contractor of the property in the ordinary course of business The financing meets the following requirements o The financing is fully amortizing (no balloon or negative amortization) Determine in good faith that the consumer has the reasonable ability to repay.
+The financing has a fixed rate or adjustable interest rate that is adjustable after 5 or more years and has reasonable annual and lifetime limits on rate increases.